address: Department of Mathematics

 phone: +44(0116) 252 5237

-This year, I will teach in the first semester "Calculus and Analysis 1" and in the second one "Curves and Surfaces".
+This year, I will be on study leave in the first semester and teach in the second one "Curves and Surfaces".

 I'm Head of Student support (this includes organisation of houses).

-I'm a member of DMG, MCP, SSC, LTC, RC, ISET, appeals panels.
+I'm a member of DMG, MCP, SSC, LTC, RC, ISET, appeals panels, co-director of the VisLab.

 I'm the webmaster of EWM and as such, member of the standing panel of EWM.